Ensembl/ensembl-variation/scripts/examples/README.variant_effect_predictor.txt

 1.0 Requirements
 ================

-This script requires the Ensembl Core and Variation APIs and their relevant dependencies to be installed.
+Version 2.0 of the script requires at least version 62 of the Ensembl Core and Variation APIs and their relevant dependencies to be installed.
 See http://www.ensembl.org/info/docs/api/index.html for details.
-No explicit installation is required.
+No explicit installation of the script is required.